etherlesss/etherlesss/README.md

 ### Hi there 👋

 + I want to work in web development, or perhaps software engineering.
-+ Doing projects for fun
++ Doing projects for fun from time to time
 + Music on my daily basis
 + College projects are among my repos
-+ Spanish is my main language, but I can speak english too.
++ Spanish is my main language, but I also have C2 english level.

 Languages, frameworks and tools I've used:</br>
 + Langs:\